RM 674 Find Cheap Flights from Middle East to Malaysia

 • What is the cheapest time of day to fly to Malaysia?

-The cheapest time of day to fly to Malaysia is generally in the evening, when retur flights cost RM 2,106 on average.
-Morning departures are around 74% more expensive than evening flights, on average.
-The most expensive time of day to fly to Malaysia is generally in the morning, which is peak travel time and where the average cost of a ticket is RM 3,664.
+The cheapest time of day to fly to Malaysia is generally at night, when retur flights cost RM 2,182 on average.
+The most expensive time of day to fly to Malaysia is generally in the morning, which is peak travel time and where the average cost of a ticket is RM 3,344.

 • What is the cheapest flight to Malaysia?